tnm/redweb/README.md

 Installation is simple.
 The only requirements are a running [Redis](http://code.google.com/p/redis/ "Redis") server, [Bottle](http://github.com/defnull/bottle "Bottle"), and the Python interface for Redis [redis-py](http://github.com/andymccurdy/redis-py "redis-py").

-Install Bottle and redis-py.
+Install Bottle and redis-py:

+    pip install bottle
+    pip install redis

 Start your Redis server, head to the Redweb directory, and then:

 `python redweb.py`